nathanbaleeta/superset-cloner-cli/README.md

 - oid - Chart ID of the original chart
 - db - dashboard ID of the new dashboard
 - ds - datasource ID of the dataset
+- dt - Datasource type of the dataset

 Once the script is run, you should be able to see the new empty dashboard in the Superset instance.